Weekly study3 hours

 Whole genome sequencing is a relatively new technology that allows us to ‘read’ a person’s or organism’s entire genetic code.
 But how does it work and what does it mean for all of us?
-How do scientists begin to make sense of the vast amount of information that whole genome sequencing provides?
+How do scientists and clinicians begin to make sense of the vast amount of information that whole genome sequencing provides?
 And what does new sequencing technology be used for the benefit of both patients in the new NHS Genomic Medicine Service in England and those with infectious diseases such as Covid-19?

 Learn how genome sequencing works

-This course will take you behind the scenes to explore this emerging technology and its promises to revolutionise healthcare around the world.
+This course will take you behind the scenes to explore this emerging technology and its power to revolutionise healthcare around the world.
 You will be given a unique insight into modern genomics laboratories and state of the art sequencing facilities, led by the doctors and scientists who are regularly using whole genome sequencing to shape decisions about patient care and appropriate treatments.

-You will be introduced to the fundamental basics of DNA and genetic variation, before exploring the process of whole genome sequencing and the ways in which the resultant data can be analysed and used to benefit patients.
+You will be introduced to - or have a recap on - the fundamentals of DNA and genetic variation, before exploring the process of whole genome sequencing and the ways in which the resultant data can be analysed and used to benefit patients.
 Leading scientists and genomics experts will explore the potential and limitations of this new technology, and the ethical questions that arise when we can ‘read a person’s genome’.

 Explore how whole genome sequencing affects healthcare